 - org (donation)

 - Pottery Barn

-As long as your Amtrak Guest Rewards account shows qualifying account activity —point earning or redemption activity— within 36 months, your points won’t expire.
-Amtrak Guest Rewards® World Mastercard®* cardholders’ points will not expire as long as your credit card account is open.
+As long as your Amtrak Guest Rewards account shows qualifying account activity — earning or redeeming points — within 24 months, they won’t expire.
+Amtrak Guest Rewards World MasterCard® cardholders’ points will not expire as long as your credit card account is open.

-You can share points in 1,000-point increments, up to 100,000 points per account / year.
-This is not a cheap pooling option, though, as the cost is $0.01 per point.
-The transactions are not refundable and don’t count for status.
+You can share points in 1,000-point increments, up to 20,000 points per account per year.
+However, this is not a cheap option, as it costs 1 cent per point.

 As soon as you log in to your account, you’ll see your points in the upper right corner.

 We’ve hammered this over and over, but here it is again: The best way to redeem your Amtrak Guest Rewards points is for train travel.
 And the fact that you can do this for coach, business and Acela Express makes those points an incredible value — but only if you use them for value and business class fares.
 Redeeming your points for sleeping cars, especially if you’re bringing someone along, is also a great deal.

 However, when it comes time to redeem those points for anything outside of rail travel, points values fall off the cliff.
 Outside of seat upgrades, we strongly recommend sticking to train redemptions unless you have a pile of miles to burn.